arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/features.md

 <FeatureList>
 <Feature title="Portenta Family Form Factor" image="nano-form-factor">

-  The High-Density Connectors, which utilize castellated pins, and the Nano form factor of this board allow compatibility with the Arduino Portenta and MKR ecosystem, making the Portenta C33 very versatile for a variety of purposes.
+ The High Density Connectors and the MKR-styled pins allow full compatibility with the Arduino Portenta and MKR ecosystem, making the Portenta C33 very versatile for a variety of purposes.

 </Feature>